voidframework/voidframework.github.io/content/doc/vfs/using-vfs.en.md

 {{< newline >}}
 #### Configuration

-Different `VirtualFileStorage` implementation must be configured in `voidframework.vfs` namespace.
-The following configuration key can be used.
+Different `VirtualFileStorage` implementations must be configured in `voidframework.vfs` namespace.
+The following configuration keys can be used.

 * `voidframework.vfs.<name>.className` the class name of the VFS implementation to use.
 * `voidframework.vfs.<name>.default` indicate if the implementation is used by default and can be Guice injected without `@Named` annotation.